Program Leaders

 As a citizen of the Passamaquoddy Tribe and as a linguist/language instructor, Newell Lewey champions the expansion of Native fluency, culture, and history of Native communities.
 He is a Program Manager at the Wabanaki Public Health and Wellness, where he teaches the Passamaquoddy language and infuses a culture and history component in the course.
 Prior to this role, Mr. Lewey served as an Adjunct Professor at the University of Maine where he also taught introductory courses in Passamaquoddy language, culture, and history.
 Committed to help build opportunities and to advance health and wellness within the Native Nations, he continues to mentor young Native Americans and advocates for Indigenous people as seen by his community service with the Passamaquoddy Tribal Council and as a Board Member for Wabanaki Mental Health.

-With over 20 years of experience in the Indian Health Service, Captain Michael Stover worked with tribes in New England, New York, Alaska, California, and Arizona, designing and constructing water and wastewater treatment facilities.
-At the EPA Region 1, Captain Stover was the Indian Program Manager and tribal subject matter expert.
-In this capacity, he advised the Region’s senior managers pertaining to the tribes’ environmental needs and the obligations to the Native Nations.
-This included being the primary agency liaison between the tribes and state/federal agencies on tribal issues.
-Committed to improving the environment and public health, Captain Stover serves on the Boston Professional Chapter of Executive Board of the Engineers Without Borders and is the project lead for the Chamhawi Drinking Water Project in rural Tanzania.
+With over 30 years of experience in the Indian Health Service (IHS), Environmental Protection Agency (EPA), and the National Oceanic and Atmospheric Administration (NOAA), Captain Stover has worked with tribal nations across the country on pressing environmental and public health issues.
+With the IHS, Captain Stover worked with tribes in New England, New York, Alaska, California, and Arizona, designing and constructing water and wastewater treatment facilities.
+At the EPA Region 1, Captain Stover served as the Tribal Program Manager and tribal subject matter expert.
+In this capacity, he advised the Region’s senior managers pertaining to the tribes’ environmental needs and the obligations to the tribal nations.
+This included being the primary agency liaison between the tribes and federal agencies on tribal issues.
+Captain Stover currently serves as NOAA’s Tribal Engagement Program Coordinator for the North Atlantic region, and works to connect tribal nations from Virginia to Maine with NOAA tools and resources, including fisheries, ocean planning, coastal resilience and weather forecasting support.

 Wilmington Environmental Restoration Committee (WERC)